-5. With respect to the ecologically sensitive areas reported at Question 10 of Essential Indicators above, provide details of significant direct & indirect impact of the entity on biodiversity in such areas along-with prevention and remediation activities.
+3. With respect to the ecologically sensitive areas reported at Question 11 of Essential Indicators above, provide details of significant direct & indirect impact of the entity on biodiversity in such areas along-with prevention and remediation activities.

-There are no ecologically sensitive areas (such as national parks wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) in and around the Company's operations unit/offices.
+There are no ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) in and around the Company's operations unit/offices.

-6. If the entity has undertaken any specific initiatives or used innovative technology or solutions to improve resource efficiency, or reduce impact due to emissions / effluent discharge/waste generated, please provide details of the same as well as the outcome of such initiatives:
+4. If the entity has undertaken any specific initiatives or used innovative technology or solutions to improve resource efficiency, or reduce impact due to emissions / effluent discharge/waste generated, please provide details of the same as well as the outcome of such initiatives:

-S. No Initiative undertaken Details of the initiative (Web-link, if any, may be provided along-with summary) Outcome of the initiative 1 fuel from Furnace Oil (FO) to Re-gasified Towards clean energy, Company has started using LNG for its Plant 1 operations during the year 2019-20 and is in discussion for extending the supplies to Plant 2 also.
-Also, the Company uses low viscosity/low sulphur fuel oil in Plant 2 to control emission levels, pending commencement of supplies. the boiler.
+S. No Initiative undertaken Details of the initiative (Web-link, if any, may be provided along-with summary) Outcome of the initiative 1 Conversion of boiler fuel from Furnace Oil (FO) to Re-gasified Liquified Natural Gas (R-LNG) From October-2019 onwards, R-LNG is Increase in efficiency of the boiler.
+Reduction of SO2 and PM in the emissions.

-7. Does the entity have a business continuity and disaster management plan?
+5. Does the entity have a business continuity and disaster management plan?
 Give details in 100 words/ web link.

 The Company has a well-defined Onsite Emergency plan.
 This defines organizational structures and provides guidance to the Management to enable the efficient management during emergency, with the objective of minimizing the overall negative impact of a given situation and enabling a return to normalcy in the shortest possible timeframe.
+Company in collaboration with Manali Industrial Association (MIA) evaluating a strategy for off-site emergency plan through external agencies.